Upfront cost to start

 Revenue funnels at SirenCY

-TL;DR — Best Agency for Beginners
+TL;DR — Agency Criteria for Beginners

 - Full-service management handles everything while you focus on content.

-For beginners specifically, an agency provides: professional content strategy, 24/7 fan management and messaging, marketing and audience growth across multiple platforms, pricing optimization based on conversion data, and operational setup that would take a solo creator weeks to figure out.
+For beginners specifically, an agency provides: professional content strategy, scheduled fan management and messaging, marketing and audience growth across multiple platforms, pricing optimization based on conversion data, and operational setup that would take a solo creator weeks to figure out.
 The agency becomes your business operations team, allowing you to focus exclusively on creating high-quality content.

 Why beginners should consider an agency from day one